CE-GergoM/EmailingSystem/README.md

-# Email System Documentation
+# Email System Developer Documentation

 ## Overview
-This document explains how to insert emails into the ERP system's emailing tables.
+This document explains how to programmatically insert emails into the ERP system's emailing tables.
 The system stores email information in database tables and a Python service processes these tables to send emails and mark them as sent.

+**Note:** Before using this system, ensure that a superuser has configured the email system settings.
+See the Email System Setup Guide for configuration details.

 ## Process Flow
 1. Build the email (get template, generate email ID)
 2. Insert email details into ZGEM_EMAILING table
+3. Add recipients to ZGEM_EMAIL_RECIPIENT table
-3. Add email body (either template-based or manual)
+4. Add email body (either template-based or manual)
-4. Set email variables for personalization
+5. Set email variables for personalization
-5. Add attachments (reference only or saved copy)
+6. Add attachments (reference only or saved copy)
-6. Send the email
+7. Send the email

 ## Detailed Steps